saforem2/intro-hpc-bootcamp-2025/docs/02-llms/1-hands-on-llms/index.md

-Let’s look at an example of running inference with a LLM as a block box to generate text given a prompt and we will also initiate a training loop for an LLM:
+Let’s look at an example of running inference with a LLM as a block box to generate text given a prompt and we will also initiate a training loop for an LLM

 Here, we will use the `transformers` library which is as part of HuggingFace, a repository of different models, tokenizers and information on how to apply these models

+> [!WARNING]
+>
+> ### 🦜 Stochastic Parrots
+>
-*Warning: Large Language Models are only as good as their training data.
+> **Warning**: *Large Language Models are only as good as their training
+> data*.
+>
+> They have no ethics, judgement, or editing ability.
+>
+> We will be using some pretrained models from Hugging Face which used
+> wide samples of internet hosted text.
+>
+> The datasets have not been strictly filtered to restrict all malign
+> content so the generated text may be surprisingly dark or
+> questionable.
+>
-They have no ethics, no judgement, or editing ability.
-We will be using some pretrained models from Hugging Face which used wide samples of internet hosted text.
-The datasets have not been strictly filtered to restrict all malign content so the generated text may be surprisingly dark or questionable.
-They do not reflect our core values and are only used for demonstration purposes.*
+> They do not reflect our core values and are only used for
+> demonstration purposes.

 ``` python
 '''